Hitchhike TV

-Hitchhike TV (also known as HTV) is a news website.
-Originating as Brisbane community television channel Briz 31, the service became available on 28 February 2017 as the station's terrestrial broadcasting went offline but started serving news through their website to the viewers.
+Hitchhike TV was a community television station based in Brisbane, Australia.
+Originally known as Briz 31, the station existed in various forms from 1992 until its closure in 2019.

 History

-1994–February 2017: Brisbane community television
+1994–2017: Brisbane community television

 Brisbane's first community television channel was formed by Wes Tatters, Ric Adams, Simon Bunker, Ben Morrisson and Cait Spreadborough.
 The station began broadcasting a two-week test transmission in 1992 during the opening of South Bank Parklands, under the name Briz TV.
 During the broadcast week many different formats produced by the members went to air.
 Along with live footage from the opening of South Bank, member-produced formats included a variety show On the Bed with Simon and Karen where guests were invited to a studio in their pyjamas and be interviewed by the hosts.

 The following two years were spent lobbying the Australian Broadcasting Authority (ABA) for permission to broadcast on a full-time basis and developing a draft funding model for the organisation.
 At that time, there were no licence categories available except the experimental broadcasting category.

 The station began broadcasting in the Brisbane area from Vulture Street Studios on 31 July 1994 as Briz 31 on analogue channel 31 (callsign CTQ-31) after an arrangement was struck with Telstra to provide broadcasting facilities at the ABQ-2 transmitter tower on Mount Coot-tha.
 With the lack of a marketing campaign to drive brand awareness at the time, many people confusingly called it "Bruce 31".

 During Briz 31's early years daily programming consisted of Community Billboard, a text-based information service consisting of weather, local news and classifieds.
 Regular programming would begin from 4pm usually consisting of locally-produced content and public domain films.
 Notable programmes from this era included Crazy Crosswords, a crossword puzzle game show interlaced with self-aware humour and Tamara Tonite, a long-running variety show hosted by titular Brisbane drag queen which continued into 2004.
 As Briz 31 moved into the 2000s, regular programming eventually took up the channel's daytime slot and the station was successfully given a permanent broadcasting license by the ABA in 2004.
 A nightly news bulletin produced by the Queensland University of Technology's journalism school was broadcast on the channel, as well as current affairs programmes by Deutsche Welle.